TomerDahari/feedback-system/README.md

 Login: Use the business number and password to log in and access feedback.
 Submit Feedback: Customers can search for a business by name or business number, select a rating, and leave feedback.
 View Feedback: Business owners can see all feedback submitted for their business after logging in.

+Contributions are welcome!
+To contribute:

+Fork the repository.
+Create a new branch (git checkout -b feature-branch).
+Commit your changes (git commit -m 'Add feature').
+Push to the branch (git push origin feature-branch).
+Open a pull request.